Written by: Tom Tully

 I love the mix of stories featured in this volume as Leopardman deals with the minutia of embarrassing the school-bullies to dealing with armed robbers and cat burglars.
 This mix of the exciting and mundane suits the series’ British roots perfectly, further highlighting the difference between US and UK comics.
 With its outlandish origin story and deconstruction of the Superhero genre, it is so quintessentially British – much like similar ‘heroes’, Bananaman and Billy the Fish.

-Spider-Man was my gateway drug into comics, and The Leopard of Lime Street stirs up all those feelings of being a child and getting introduced to Marvel’s web-crawler for the first time.
+Spider-Man was my gateway drug into comics, and The Leopard from Lime Street stirs up all those feelings of being a child and getting introduced to Marvel’s web-crawler for the first time.
 Over time Spider-Man has grown up, got married (then later undid his marriage through satanic forces!) and become CEO of his own company and through those events, he has lost his every-man charm.
-Marvel have tried to recreate the Spider-Man formula numerous times with titles like Ultimate Spider-Man and Miles Morales, but reading The Leopard of Lime Street has recaptured all those old feelings.
+Marvel have tried to recreate the Spider-Man formula numerous times with titles like Ultimate Spider-Man and Miles Morales, but reading The Leopard from Lime Street has recaptured all those old feelings.
 He is better at being Spider-Man than Spider-Man himself!

-If you’ve ever asked the question, “What if Roald Dahl wrote comics?” then The Leopard of Lime Street is the comic for you.
+If you’ve ever asked the question, “What if Roald Dahl wrote comics?” then The Leopard from Lime Street is the comic for you.
 Even if you haven’t asked that ridiculously specific question, this pure dose of nostalgia is definitely worth the cover price and will leave you with a smile on your face and a strong desire to head to your local zoo and look for any irradiated animals you can find.
 Reading this book was the highlight of my year, and as such, it deserves nothing less than a perfect score.